SSWConsulting/SSW.Rules.Content/rules/know-how-to-migrate-web-config-to-asp-net-core/rule.md

 ### Namespaces

-The [`&lt;pages&gt;/&lt;namespaces&gt;`](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/ms164642(v=vs.100)) element defines import directives to use during assembly pre-compilation.
+The `<pages>/<namespaces>`](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/ms164642(v=vs.100)) element defines import directives to use during assembly pre-compilation.
 The same affect can be achieved using modern C# [implicit import functionality](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/overview#implicit-using-directives).

 ### HTTP Handler Routes

-The [`&lt;httpHandlers&gt;`](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/bya7fh0a(v=vs.100)) element links routes to [`IHttpHandler`](https://learn.microsoft.com/en-us/dotnet/api/system.web.ihttphandler?view=netframework-4.8.1) implementations.
+The [`<httpHandlers>`](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/bya7fh0a(v=vs.100)) element links routes to [`IHttpHandler`](https://learn.microsoft.com/en-us/dotnet/api/system.web.ihttphandler?view=netframework-4.8.1) implementations.
 See the [ASP.NET Core Fundamentals article on Routing](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-7.0) for replacement options, including the use of [`MapGet`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.endpointroutebuilderextensions.mapget?view=aspnetcore-7.0#microsoft-aspnetcore-builder-endpointroutebuilderextensions-mapget(microsoft-aspnetcore-routing-iendpointroutebuilder-system-string-system-delegate)) and [`MapPost`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.endpointroutebuilderextensions.mappost?view=aspnetcore-7.0#microsoft-aspnetcore-builder-endpointroutebuilderextensions-mappost(microsoft-aspnetcore-routing-iendpointroutebuilder-system-string-system-delegate)).

 ### HTTP Modules

-The [`&lt;httpModules&gt;`](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/9b9dh535(v=vs.100)) element configures modules that register themselves with the [`HttpApplication`](https://learn.microsoft.com/en-us/dotnet/api/system.web.httpapplication?view=netframework-4.8.1).
+The [`<httpModules>`](https://learn.microsoft.com/en-us/previous-versions/dotnet/netframework-4.0/9b9dh535(v=vs.100)) element configures modules that register themselves with the [`HttpApplication`](https://learn.microsoft.com/en-us/dotnet/api/system.web.httpapplication?view=netframework-4.8.1).
 See the documentation of individual modules regarding how their modern equivalents are to be used with an ASP.NET Core application.

 ## Custom Configuration Values

-Custom configuration values for the application are stored in the `&lt;appSettings&gt;` element.
+Custom configuration values for the application are stored in the `<appSettings>` element.
 Where configuration values will be moved will depend on whether they should be secret or not.

 In the case of non-secret values, they can be moved to an `appsettings.json` file.